vasu145/whiteswan/README.md

-# WhiteSwan Structured Resume Screener
+# WhiteSwan Recruiter-Style Resume Reviewer

-This app allows you to evaluate resumes using structured job responsibilities like a recruiter.
+This app evaluates resumes like a recruiter using semantic matching of job duties and skills.

 ## How to Run